Sovereign Harbour tel 01323 470099 VHF #17

 Eastbourne Bandstand lies between the Wish Tower and the pier.
 It stages the 1812 Firework Concerts, Rock N Roll nights, Big Band concerts, Promenade concerts and Tribute Nights with tributes to artists such as ABBA, Elvis Presley and Queen.
 There was once a second similar bandstand (also built in 1935) in the "music gardens" near the redoubt fortress.
 The bandstand was removed to make way for the Pavilion Tearooms but the colonnades built around it are still there (behind the tea rooms).
 Before 1935 each of these sites had a smaller "birdcage" bandstand; the one in the music gardens having been moved from a rather precarious position opposite the Albion Hotel.
 The "kiosk" in the music gardens was originally one of the toll kiosks at the entrance to the pier.

-The first thing that needs to be said is that this whole harbour complex is now settling down after more than a decade of being basically a building site.
+The first thing that needs to be said is that this whole harbour complex has now settled down after more than a decade of being basically a building site.
 Retail and hospitality businesses are now well established, as well as the boaty side of things.
 Consequently if you visit on boat you will have very little reason to leave the immediate Marina area, as basically all you need is on hand.

 Apart from the big shops already mentioned in the Sovereign Retail Park, there are many other specialist small shops and businesses in the Waterfront area.
 This fronts directly onto the Inner Harbour.
 In this area are businesses diverse as shoe shops, hairdressers, boat brokers, outboards and watersports, designer clothes... and even a dentist.